 that it’s not your love that sustains the marriage, but the marriage that sustains your love.

-must be permanent, and it must be equal and fair.
-These principles can be the needles with
+be permanent, and it must be equal and fair.
+These principles can be the needles w ith which

 |Woody Allen said that “90% of life is just showing up” -- I've always found that to be true.